 What is considered “high” appreciation?

-We have built our own automated valuation model to predict what prices were on a quarterly basis going back several years, trained on actual sales price data.
-Based on this, we can calculate how much prices went up in every area.
+We built our own automated valuation model to estimate the value of every home in the market going back several years.
+Based on this, we can calculate how much prices went up in every area in great detail.

-During the 2017-2020 time period, there was double-digit annual appreciation in certain pockets, which appear in reddish-magenta below.
+During the 2017-2020 time period, there was double-digit annual appreciation in certain pockets of the Dallas-Fort Worth area, which appear in reddish-magenta below.
 Some neighborhoods rose at 10% or more per year during that period.
 A quick look at the sales history of houses in these areas on any big-name real estate portal will confirm this.

 Ominous — but misleading — correlations

 When looking at the trends from a surface level, a lot of factors like tight inventory levels and appreciating prices seem to correlate well with high levels of big-fund SFR ownership.